aiea-lab/aiea-lab.github.io/content/member/coen.md

     role = "Undergraduate student"

 +++
 Coen is a third-year undergraduate student advised by [Prof. Leilani Gilpin](../leilani/) in the Department of Computer Science and Engineering at UC Santa Cruz.
 He has a broad interest in improving the explainability and robustness of model intelligence.
 Outside of his studies, Coen enjoys hiking, soccer, and food (both cooking and eating).
+He is currently applying to PhD programs for fall of 2024, so if there is a lab opening feel free to reach out!